fybrik/fybrik/website/content/docs/overview/architecture/index.md

 {{< bullet n=8 >}} Processing jobs for preparing the environment for the application are running.
 The figure shows an example of creating an implicit copy job to copy data from PostgresSQL to Ceph.

 {{< bullet n=9 >}} The application reads from and writes data to whitelisted targets.
 Requests are handled by `M4DModule` instances.
 The application can not interact with non-whitelisted targets.

-### Control plane security

-The traffic between the pilot and the connectors is secured by lavergaing the following Kubernetes and Istio security features:
-- A Kubernetes `NetworkPolicy` controls ingress traffic to connectors.
-- Istio enables mutual TLS between the pilot and the connectors.
-Note that this is not part of the default {{< name >}} deployment and needs to be enabled explicitly.